 Also when a snapshot is completed you can simply expand the view and see all the data in one place.

 Now that we have seen how to make a snapshot, let's see how to use them in case you need fast recovery.

 Open up Snapshot of Recovery section inside the main window, and select the protected shared folder that you need to recover.
 Depending on where you are, you will have either Recover button (via Recovery section), or Snapshot > Snapshot List menu (via Snapshot section).
 In any case, you will be presented with the same window.

 As we can see on the image, there is a list of all available snapshot points.
 Simply select one and click Browse.
 DSM will open up File Station and unhide a snapshot folder for that specific shared folder, that will list the state of all the data for that point in time.

-Ok, but what if you have a large number of files and folders inside that shared folder and the damage is so great that its best to just wipe it in place with a complete content from a specific point in time?
+Ok, but what if you have a large number of files and folders inside that shared folder and the damage is so great that it's best to just wipe it in place with complete content from a specific point in time?

 In that case just use the Recovery section, select the shared folder and use the Recover button.
-In the list window, select a point in time and from the Actions menu select Restore in-place.
+In the list window, select a point in time, and from the Actions menu select Restore in-place.
 Done.
-One more options that you can do from the same menu is clone that content with a new name on a separate location.
-Those two actions are best used in cases when you work with large number of files.
-In case that you have to hand pick several files out of thousands, File Station browse options is your best bet.
+One more option that you can do from the same menu is clone that content with a new name on a separate location.
+Those two actions are best used in cases when you work with a large number of files.
+In case you have to handpick several files out of thousands, File Station browse options are your best bet.

-If you are in a situation that you can use the replication part of this great package read on.
-As I said several times before, using Snap and Replication does require specific requirements and in case of replication, its that you need a Synology NAS with this package installed and a BTRFS file system.
-On top of this you will need network visibility between your source and destination NAS.
+If you are in a situation where you can use the replication part of this great package read on.
+As I said several times before, using Snap and Replication does require specific requirements and in case of replication, you need a Synology NAS with this package installed and a BTRFS file system.
+On top of this, you will need network visibility between your source and destination NAS.

 Remote replication is what will protect your data in case something physically happens to your NAS.
 The good news is that this can be done inside your LAN as well as over the internet (encrypted of course) in case your target NAS is on a remote location.